Pioneers play pioneer ball. Important nuances and rules of the game

 • the player touched the net;

-• the player touches the ball twice in a row;
+• the player touched the ball twice in a row;

-• the player has crossed the middle line;
+• the player has crossed the halfway line;

-• the ball flew over the net, but landed behind the lines limiting the area;
+• the ball flew over the net but landed behind the boundary lines;

 • the ball flew under the net or touched objects outside the court.

-Exception: if the team's ball hit the net, the players have the right to touch the ball 2 times.
+Exception: if a team's ball hits the net, the players have the right to touch the ball 2 times.

-• The player stepped over the service line.
+• The player stepped behind the service line.

-• When serving, the ball did not fly over the net.
+• When serving, the ball did not go over the net.

-If the ball touched the net, but flew over to the side of the receiving team, by prior agreement between the teams there may be such options: re-serve, transfer of service or accrual of a winning point to the receiving team.
+If the ball touches the net but flies over to the receiving team, by prior agreement between the teams there may be the following options: repeating the serve, changing the serve, or awarding a winning point to the receiving team.

-As in volleyball, players move clockwise across the court to the next zone after winning a serve.
-After gaining a certain number of points (usually 10, 15 or 25 with a minimum advantage of 2 points over the opponent), the teams change sides of the field, and the second game is played.
-If the result after two sets is equal (1:1), then the third set is assigned.
+As in volleyball, players move clockwise around the court to the next zone after winning a serve.
+After gaining a certain number of points (usually 10, 15 or 25 with a minimum advantage over the opponent of 2 points), the teams change sides of the field, and the second game is played.
+If the result after two games is equal (1:1), then a third game is appointed.

-The right of the first serve in the match is determined by a lottery, after each game there is a change of sides and the opposite team serves first.
-In the middle of the decisive (third) set, the sides are changed, the same player makes the serve after the change.
-When serving, the player moves to the back line (out line) and serves throws the ball over the net.
+The right to first serve in a match is determined by drawing lots; after each game, sides change and the opposing team serves first.
+In the middle of the decisive (third) set, sides are changed, and the same player serves after the change.
+When serving, the player moves to the back line (out line) and throws the ball over the net.

 Options

-Sometimes it works rule of three passes”, in this case, the players of one team must throw the ball between themselves twice, and the third throw must be made on the opponent’s half of the field.
-In addition, the “lost serve” rule that previously existed in volleyball may apply.
-In this case, the team that conceded the ball, which was serving, only loses the serve, but does not give points to the opponents.
-Thus, for one serve, only the serving team can be awarded points.
+Sometimes it works " rule of three passes”, in this case, players of one team must throw the ball between themselves twice, and the third throw must be made into the opponent’s half of the field.
+In addition, the “loss of serve” rule, which previously existed in volleyball, may be applied.
+In this case, the team that missed the ball, which was the server, only loses serve, but does not give points to the opponents.
+Thus, points per serve can only be awarded to the serving team.

-There is a variant of the pioneer ball with two balls.
+There is a version of pioneer ball with two balls.
 Two teams of 6-8 players each play.
-Players standing closer to the corners of the court receive the ball and prepare to serve (throw the ball to the opponent's half of the field) on the referee's whistle.
-After the whistle, the task of each team is to ensure that both balls do not simultaneously end up in its half of the field, but touch the hands or the ground in the opponent's half of the field.
-In this case, the game stops and the team with two balls on the court loses the point.
-Balls that collided in the air are returned for a new serve.
-The rest of the rules are similar to the main version of the pioneer ball.
+Players standing closer to the corners of the court receive the ball and prepare to serve (throw the ball into the opponent's half of the field) when the referee whistles.
+After the whistle, the task of each team is to ensure that both balls do not simultaneously end up in its half of the field, but touch the hands or the ground in the opponent’s half of the field.
+In this case, the game stops and the team with two goals on the court loses a point.
+Balls colliding in the air are returned for a new serve.
+Otherwise, the rules are similar to the main version of pioneer ball.